Join us for an adventure in flavor!

 Whichever method you choose, use the following directions and cook till the internal temperature measures 135ºF with an instant read thermometer (the temperature will continue to rise while they rest).

-• Grill: Heat grill over medium high heat.
-Grill 5 minutes, flip, then cook till done.
+- Grill: First, I heat the grill over medium-high heat.
+Then, I grill the pork chops for 5 minutes, flip, then cook until done.

 Remember, cooking times will vary depending on the thickness of the chops, as well as if they are boneless or bone-in.

-After cooking, transfer the pork chops to a plate, cover loosely with foil, and allow to rest for 5 minutes.
+After cooking, I transfer the pork chops to a plate, cover loosely with foil, and allow to rest for 5 minutes.

 The flavor imparted by the marinade is Mediterranean inspired, but not overpowering enough that these pork chops can’t go with just about anything.